Herman Hollis: Pretty Boy Floyd shooting

-Notorious bank robber Pretty Boy Floyd was killed on October 22, 1934 after a shootout with FBI agents and local authorities in an apple orchard near East Liverpool, Ohio.
-In a 1979 Time magazine article, East Liverpool, Ohio Police Captain Chester C. Smith claimed that Hollis killed Floyd under orders from FBI agent Melvin Purvis.
+Bank robber Pretty Boy Floyd was killed on October 22, 1934, after a shootout with FBI agents and local authorities in an apple orchard near East Liverpool, Ohio.
+In a 1979 Time magazine article, East Liverpool Police Captain Chester C. Smith claimed that Hollis killed Floyd under orders from FBI agent Melvin Purvis.
 According to Smith, after Smith had wounded Floyd, "Purvis turned to G-Man Herman Hollis and said: 'Fire into him.'
 Hollis obeyed, killing Floyd with a burst from a tommy gun" at close range.
 This version of events contradicts the official FBI account and is highly controversial since, in Smith's version, Floyd was already wounded and could have been taken into custody at the time Purvis ordered Hollis to fire.
 In a subsequent letter to Time's editors, FBI Special Agent Winfred E. Hopton claimed that he was one of the agents present when Floyd was apprehended, that he knew Hollis personally, and that Hollis was not present when Floyd was apprehended and could not have been responsible for Floyd's death.
 At least one other source discredits Smith's version, stating that although Smith's story received wide currency, Hollis was not at the orchard that afternoon.
-Hollis' FBI profile does not mention his participation in this incident.
+Hollis's FBI profile does not mention his participation in this incident.